iotile/coretools/doc/source/tutorials/sensor-graph-intro.rst

 Next Steps
 ##########

-An upcoming tutorial will cover how to write more advanced sensor graphs as well as how to program them into actual devices.
+Read about how to write more advanced sensor graphs as well as how to program or test them with actual devices.